Privacy Policy

 Exercising Your Rights to Know or Delete

 To exercise your rights to know or delete described above, please email us at [email protected].
 Only you, or someone legally authorized to act on your behalf, may make a request to know or delete related to your personal information.
-You may also make a request to know or delete on behalf of your child (children are not permitted to use our Website).
+You may also make a request to know or delete on behalf of your minor child.
 You may only submit a request to know twice within a 12-month period.
-Your request to know or delete must: We cannot respond to your request or provide you with personal information if we cannot verify your identity or authority to make the request and confirm the personal information relates to you.
-You do not need to create an account with us to submit a request to know or delete.
+Your request to know or delete must:

 Response Timing and Format

-We will confirm receipt of your request within ten (10) business days.
-If you do not receive confirmation within the 10-day timeframe, please contact [email protected] We do not charge a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
+We do not charge a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing your request.

 Personal Information Sales Opt-Out and Opt-In Rights